amcginlay/k8s-primer/content/020_config_as_code/_index.md

 Before we move on, reflect upon why this separation of code from config is desirable.

 Your namespaces could be used to represent different environments (e.g. `dev` or `test`) and the apps which run there would perhaps connect to environment-specific database instances.
-When we ask a pod to bind to a configmap it has no option but to bind to a named object (e.g. `connection-strings`) located in its own namespace as it has no further visibility.
+When you bind to a configmap to a pod its container has no option but to seek a named object (e.g. `connection-strings`) located in its **own** namespace.
-This means that the pod definition in both namespaces could be identical whilst the associated configmaps, which share the same name, could be quite different.
+Remember it has no further visibility.
+This means **identical** pod definitions, deployed to separate namespaces, could bind to configmaps whose contents are quite **different** despite being named the same.

 ## Success